Thousands flee, dozens reported killed as Turkey pushes Syria assault

 NATO member Turkey has said it intends to create a “safe zone” for the return of millions of refugees to Syria.

-But world powers fear the operation could intensify Syria’s eight-year-old conflict, and runs the risk of Islamic State prisoners escaping from camps amid the chaos.
+But world powers fear the operation could intensify Syria’s eight-year-old conflict and runs the risk of Islamic State prisoners escaping from camps amid the chaos.

-Erdogan sought to assuage those concerns, saying that militants from the jihadist group would not be allowed to rebuild a presence in the region.
+Turkish President Tayyip Erdogan sought to assuage those concerns, saying militants from the jihadist group would not be allowed to rebuild a presence in the region.

-Erdogan took aim at the European Union and Arab powers Saudi Arabia and Egypt which have voiced opposition to the operation.
+He took aim at the European Union and Arab powers Saudi Arabia and Egypt which have voiced opposition to the operation.

-“They are not honest, they just make up words,” Erdogan said in a combative speech.
+“They are not honest, they just make up words,” Erdogan said in a combative speech to members of his AK party.
 “We, however, take action and that is the difference between us.”

 He threatened to permit Syrian refugees in Turkey to move to Europe if EU countries described his forces’ move as an occupation.
 Turkey is hosting around 3.6 million people who have fled the conflict in Syria.